What is dilation and curettage (D&C?)

 What are the advantages of a dilation and curettage (D&C)?

 A D&C can help your provider figure out why you have abnormal bleeding.
 It can also help detect abnormal endometrial cells, which may be a sign of uterine cancer.
 After a D&C, your provider sends the sample of cells to a laboratory where pathologists can identify if you have normal or abnormal tissue, polyps or cancer.

 A D&C may also be important for your health after a miscarriage or abortion.
 It removes any leftover tissue to prevent heavy bleeding and infection.

 What are the risks of a dilation and curettage (D&C)?

 A D&C is a safe, routine procedure.
 But like any surgery, it has some risks.
 D&C risks include:

 - Uterine perforation (a small tear in your uterus), which may happen if the tip of the curette passes through your uterine wall.

 - Uterine infection.

 - Uterine bleeding.

 In rare cases, if you had a D&C after a miscarriage, you may develop Asherman’s syndrome.
-This condition occurs when adhesions, or bands of scar tissue, form in the uterus.
-In Asherman’s syndrome, scar tissue builds up between the uterine walls.
+This condition occurs when adhesions, or bands of scar tissue, form in your uterus.
+In Asherman’s syndrome, scar tissue builds up between your uterine walls.
 The walls then stick together.
 This condition can cause infertility and change your menstrual flow.
 But providers can usually treat the adhesions with surgery.